How to Grow and Care for Oenothera Care Growing Tips

 Watering Needs

-While drought-tolerant, regular watering is essential during the establishment phase.
-Once established, water them deeply but infrequently to promote root growth.
+Although Oenothera is drought-tolerant, regular watering is crucial during the establishment phase.
+Once established, water deeply but infrequently to encourage deep root growth.
+Aim for a watering schedule that allows the top inch of soil to dry out between waterings.

 Seasonal Care Tips